IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 ###### 3.87.4.1.2.5 Create File request message example

-For an example of a Create File Request Bundle see <a href="http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/Bundle-ex-CreateDocumentBundle.html">http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/Bundle-ex-CreateDocumentBundle.html</a>
+For an example of a Create File Request Bundle see <a href="http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/Bundle-ex-CreateDocumentBundle.html">Example Bundle: Create Document Bundle</a>

 ##### 3.87.4.1.3 Expected Actions

-The File Manager shall support all the media-types defined in ITI TF-2x:
+The File Manager shall support all the media-types defined in [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) (currently in the Appendix Z on HL7 FHIR Trial
-Appendix Z.6 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+Implementation Supplement).

-On receipt of the Create File Request, the File Manager shall validate the Resources and respond with one of the HTTP codes defined in Section 3.87.4.4.2 Message Semantics.
+On receipt of the Create File Request, the File Manager shall validate the Resources and respond with one of the HTTP codes defined in [Section 3.87.4.4.2 Message Semantics](http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/ITI-87.html#387442-message-semantics).

 The File Manager shall process the Bundle atomically.